-- (a) A report has been made that the vehicle has been stolen or taken without the consent of its owner or the officer has reason to believe the vehicle has been stolen pursuant to 47 O.S. § 4-105. - (b) There is reason to believe the vehicle has been abandoned as defined in 47 O.S. § 901 and 47 O.S. § 902. - (c) The person driving or in control of the vehicle is arrested for an alleged offense for which the officer is required by law to take the person arrested or summoned before a proper magistrate without unnecessary delay. - (d) At the scene of an collision, the owner or driver is not in a position to take charge of the vehicle and direct or request its proper removal. - (e) The officer has probable cause that the person operating the vehicle has not been granted driving privileges or that the person's driving privileges have been suspended, revoked, canceled, denied or disqualified. - (f) The officer has probable cause that the vehicle has been used in the commission of a felony offense and the officer has obtained a search warrant authorizing the search and seizure of the vehicle. - (g) The officer has probable cause that the vehicle is not insured as required by the Compulsory Insurance Law of Oklahoma. - (h) The vehicle is involved in a fatal motor vehicle collision and is needed for evidentiary purposes.
+- (a) A report has been made that the vehicle has been stolen or taken without the consent of its owner or the officer has reason to believe the vehicle has been stolen pursuant to 47 O.S. § 4-105. - (b) There is reason to believe the vehicle has been abandoned as defined in 47 O.S. § 901 and 47 O.S. § 902. - (c) The person driving or in control of the vehicle is arrested for an alleged offense for which the officer is required by law to take the person arrested or summoned before a proper magistrate without unnecessary delay. - (d) At the scene of a collision, the owner or driver is not in a position to take charge of the vehicle and direct or request its proper removal. - (e) The officer has probable cause that the person operating the vehicle has not been granted driving privileges or that the person's driving privileges have been suspended, revoked, canceled, denied, or disqualified. - (f) The officer has probable cause that the vehicle has been used in the commission of a felony offense and the officer has obtained a search warrant authorizing the search and seizure of the vehicle. - (g) The officer has probable cause that the vehicle is not insured as required by the Compulsory Insurance Law of Oklahoma. - (h) The vehicle is involved in a fatal motor vehicle collision and is needed for evidentiary purposes. - (i) The vehicle is left unattended on any street, sidewalk, alley, or thoroughfare, and constitutes a hazard or obstruction to the normal movement of public transit along a rail fixed guideway.

-Communication Center members shall ensure that pertinent data regarding a towed vehicle is promptly entered into the appropriate database.
+Records Section members shall ensure that pertinent data regarding a towed vehicle is promptly entered into the appropriate database.